tetrakai1/SoccerManager.jl/README.md

 The ultimate goal, however, is an open-source game that can realistically track the real-life performance of many leagues worth of players, over multiple seasons, according to a predetermined algorithm.

-To that end, the original game was rewritten in Julia with a focus on performance (~1000x faster).
+To those ends, the original game was rewritten in Julia with a focus on performance (~1000x faster).
 Besides more efficiently tuning the ratings, this package could also serve as a base for developing a more realistic engine.

 ## Installation
 #### Unregistered private repo